leanflutter/awesome-flutter-desktop/README.md

 - [launch_at_login](https://github.com/maxisme/launch_at_login) - A new flutter plugin project.
 - [launch_at_startup](https://github.com/leanflutter/launch_at_startup) - This plugin allows Flutter desktop apps to Auto launch on startup / login.
 - [libwinmedia](https://github.com/harmonoid/libwinmedia) - A cross-platform media playback library for C/C++ & Flutter with good number of features.
+- [unix_single_instance](https://pub.dev/packages/unix_single_instance) - Ensures that only one copy of your app is running at any one time on linux and mac.
 - [local_notifier](https://github.com/leanflutter/local_notifier) - This plugin allows Flutter desktop apps to displaying local notifications.
 - [macos_ui](https://github.com/GroovinChip/macos_ui) - Flutter widgets and themes implementing the current macOS design language. ([Live Preview](https://groovinchip.github.io/macos_ui/))
 - [msix](https://github.com/YehudaKremer/msix) - A command-line tool that create Msix installer from your flutter windows-build files.